ritikk/cuppacoffeecms/README.md

-# Strapi application
+# Backend Strapi application for CuppaCoffee

-A quick description of your strapi application
+CuppaCoffee is an online ordering platform for local coffee shops.